websanco/liferay-learn/docs/dxp/latest/en/using-search/search-configuration-reference/widget-scoped-search-configuration.md

 # Widget Scoped Search Configuration

 Several search widgets are available to place on Pages.
-Each one has its own configuration options:
+Each one has its own configuration options.

 ![Each widget's configuration will be unique.](./widget-scoped-search-configuration/images/01.png)

+## Search Widgets

 **Search Results**: Configure how search results are displayed.
 Read [Displaying Search Results](../search-pages-and-widgets/search-results/configuring-the-search-results-widget.md#displaying-search-results) for more information.